thomknoe/INFO-5345/Lab 6/README.md

 ### <mark>Fabrication & Assembly</mark>

 <mark> The cubes were uniform in their fabrication and assembly.
-The webcam was prominently attached to the side of the cube as an add-on. </mark>
+The webcam was prominently attached to the side as an add-on. </mark>

 ![Mockups 1](https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%206/Images/Part_2/Mockups_5.jpg)
 ![Mockups 2](https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%206/Images/Part_2/Mockups_4.jpg)